 The Emotix team is proud to explain the ‘Parental Dashboard’.

 The purpose of the dashboard is to allow parents to recommend and select subject matter that Miko should additionally stress on when interacting with your child.
-Here’s how the of your child’s companion remains in your hands:
+Here’s how your child’s interactions with his /her companion remain in your hands: